mdonagh/pdf-metadata/README.md

 5) PDF metadata is read by the `doc-reader` gem
 6) PDF metadata is sorted by page length and alphabetically by URL
 7) PDF metadata is returned as JSON

-It might be possible to speed up the API response by providing the Docraptor responses directly to `doc-reader` and not reading or writing them to disk, but this might